blend-capital/docs-v2/tech-docs/integrations/integrate-pool.md

 To calculate an APR for BLND emissions, some math is required.
 1. Calculate the total amount of BLND emitted per protocol token [SDK Reference](https://github.com/blend-capital/blend-sdk-js/blob/main/src/emissions.ts#L59)
 2. Determine the current price of BLND and the reserve token in the same unit (e.g. USDC).
-This requires converting 1 reserve token to it's underlying asset using the `d_rate` or `b_rate`, then applying either the oracle price of the reserve token or another, equivalent price.
+This requires converting 1 reserve token to it's underlying asset using the `d_rate` or `b_rate`, then applying the price of the underyling asset.
 3. Calculate an APR [Blend UI Reference](https://github.com/blend-capital/blend-ui/blob/main/src/utils/math.ts#L10-L26)

 ### User data